vignitin/beautiful-jekyll/aboutme.md

 subtitle: Eternal optimistic & a believer
 ---

-Hi, I am Nitin Vig.

 @work, I'm a network architect with a flare for all things Unix, Automation and Web development.

-off work, I have a passion for sketching, music and travel & an aspiration to give back in some meaningful way.
+!work, I have a passion for pencil sketching, music and travel & an aspiration to give back to the society in some meaningful way.

-Still figuring the best way to combine these passions!
+Still figuring the best way to combine my @work & !work passions!